How to relax sphincter muscles for constipation (Dr. Farahat).

 1- High fiber diet.

-RECOMMEDED PRODUCT, #AD:
+RECOMMENDED PRODUCT, #AD:

 Metamucil (psyllium) is the best soluble fiber for chronic constipation, as it adds bulk to stool and keeps water inside your colon.